-Applied Earth and Space Science I is a course focused on the following core topics: study of the earth's layers; atmosphere and hydrosphere; structure and scale of the universe; the solar system and earth processes.
-Students analyze and describe earth's interconnected systems and examine how Earth's materials, landforms, and continents are modified across geological time.
-Instruction should focus on developing student understanding that scientific knowledge is gained from observation and experimentation by conducting investigations and evaluating and communicating the results of those investigations.
+Grade Level: 9-12 Applied Earth and Space Science I is a course focused on the following core topics: study Course # 3044Apl of the earth's layers; atmosphere and hydrosphere; structure and scale of the universe; the Applied Units: 4 Maximum solar system and earth processes.
+Students analyze and describe earth's interconnected systems and examine how Earth's materials, landforms, and continents are modified across Counts as an Elective or Science geological time.
+Instruction should focus on developing student understanding that scientific Requirement for the Certification knowledge is gained from observation and experimentation by conducting investigations of Completion and evaluating and communicating the results of those investigations.
 Course may include a variety of learning experiences and tools support the process of investigation, data collection and analysis.
+Prerequisite: None